buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcTrimmedCurve.md

 In the above equations t~1~ is the value given by _Trim1_ or the parameter value corresponding to point 1 and t~2~ is the value given by _Trim2_ or the parameter value corresponding to point 2.
 The resultant _IfcTrimmedCurve_ has a parameter ranging from 0 at the first trimming point to |t~2~ - t~1~| at the second trimming point.
 >
->> NOTE&nbsp; In case of a closed curve, it may be necessary to increment t1 or t2 by the parametric length for consistency with the sense flag.
+>> NOTE  In case of a closed curve, it may be necessary to increment t1 or t2 by the parametric length for consistency with the sense flag.

 >
 > NOTE Entity adapted from **trimmed_curve** defined in ISO 10303-42

-> HISTORY&nbsp; New entity in IFC1.0
+> HISTORY  New entity in IFC1.0

 { .spec-head}
 Informal Propositions: